 - Subacute Low Back pain: This type of pain occurs when there is muscle strain or joint pain.
 It is more sever in nature.
 It can last from 6 weeks to 3 months.

-Causes of Lower Back Pain
+Lower Back Pain Symptoms

-Pain Management & Treatment
+Pain Management & Treatments

-Here, we will talk about some methods to treat, prevent, and manage back pain at home.
+You can use one or a combination of the following methods to treat, prevent, and manage back pain at home.

 - Heat/Ice Therapy: Hot water will increase blood flow and allow for more nutrients and oxygen to reach the affected area.
-If there is inflammation then Ice packs can be a big help.
+If there is inflammation, then Ice packs can be a big help.
 Please do not bring the heat or ice to direct contact to the skin to avoid tissue damage by temperature.

 - Exercise: Light exercise can go a long way in improving the health of your spine.
 Your back will be more in tuned to your movements, which will decrease the risk of tearing a ligament or muscle drastically.